 Crime by Category

-The Bureau of Crime Statistics and Research suggest that most major categories of crime are declining in New South Wales.
-The analysis of crimes by category illustrate the changes of our social morals and values as certain categories of crime are declining in rate, whilst others are increasing.
+The Bureau of Crime Statistics and Research suggests that most major categories of crime are declining in New South Wales.
+The analysis of crimes by category illustrates the changes in our social morals and values as certain categories of crime are declining in rate, whilst others are increasing.

 - Robbery offences with a firearm have dramatically fallen 90% from 1990 to 2017.
 (Lexology).